 Introduction

 Dear respondent, my name is Manishimwe Anne-Marie, a student at Daystar University pursuing masters in Clinical Psychology.
 I am carrying out research on generalized anxiety disorder among refugees in protracted displacement and community-based interventions in urban set-ups with a case study of the Umoja Refugee Community-Based organization in Nairobi Kenya.
 You have been selected to participate in this study.
 Please answer the questions in this document as honestly and truthfully as possible.
-You can therefore opt out at any time or at any point should you feel uncomfortable with the questions asked.
+You can opt out at any time or at any point should you feel uncomfortable with the questions asked.
 The information you provide here is for academic purposes and not for any other purpose.
 Be assured that the information will be protected from any unauthorized access.
 Your participation is voluntary; however your full participation would be appreciated.
 If possible, respond to all the questions.
 In case you have any questions, you can call me on 0780524168 for further information.

 Do you agree to participate in this study?
 1 (Yes), 2 (No)